Our interview with :

 I was homeless for a while but because I was extremely unwell, for exactly how long I don’t know.
 All I can say is that I remember by December I finally got in contact with a charity, but it's only because someone told me to contact Citizens Advice Bureau.
 Before then I had no help from any other services.

 Nobody talks about black homelessness services because they don’t ever expect you to ever need them.
-I was just out on my own and finally was like ok I need to have somewhere to live, I contacted Citizens Advice, and they sent me to New Horizon Youth Centre (one of Greater Change’s partner charities), and from there, New Horizon helped to find the new hostel that I was moving into which allowed me to get in contact with you guys when I was finally moving into my supported accommodation.
+I was just out on my own and finally was like ok I need to have somewhere to live.
+I contacted Citizens Advice, and they sent me to New Horizon Youth Centre (one of Greater Change’s partner charities), and from there, New Horizon helped to find the new hostel that I was moving into which allowed me to get in contact with you guys when I was finally moving into my supported accommodation.
 But other than that, I was just on my own.

 Could you tell us what your grant was used for and what impact that had on your life at the time?
 Did it make any difference?

 The grant was given to me when I was finally able to move into my supported accommodation.
-My accommodation was bare, like I literally only had a bed and a wardrobe so my grant was used to supply me with the tools I needed to live independently.
+My accommodation was bare, like I literally only had a bed and a wardrobe, so my grant was used to supply me with the tools I needed to live independently.
 To stock my bedroom, kitchen and bathroom.

 What was your experience of being funded by us?
 Did you get the grant quickly?

-I got funded from you guys through my support worker at NHYC making an application.
+I received funding from you guys through my support worker at NHYC making an application.
 I got my grant 1-2 weeks after my application.
 My experience in a way was soothing.
 I know that's a funny word to use, but it's because you guys allowed us to have our dignity whilst just listening and supporting us.
 Like we could share as much as we wanted to about our situation and we could just focus on what we needed rather than where we’re coming from.
 Which I felt was important because we can keep that privacy and it's also a mental reminder that you are moving on.
 You are not in that situation anymore and things are gonna get better.
 So I really appreciate how it was run.

 What is your opinion on the support we provide as opposed to other support services?